Beacon-Heart/Heart_Beacon/README.md

 System of Systems trade federations use stored procedures e.g., process workflows to implement business logic in the distributed database / blockchain.
 Logic filters and text tags used as code syntax is stored in a syntax lexicon “Rosetta Stone” i.e., database

-3.3	Inputs: invention programming involves processes.
+3.3	Inputs: Heart Beacon Cycle invention programming involves processes.
 Applications, procedures, procedure calls, workflows, algorithms and tools agreed upon by Trade Federations to support a signal and telemetry framework reporting events, transactions to facilitate reporting of data sync deltas in time window intervals, stages and uses data filtering iteration to eliminate duplicated instructions, identical source code in the system of systems signaling, systems telemetry engineering framework.

 3.4 Outputs: USPTO 13/573,002 aids in establishing consistency, interoperability, temporal synchronization and stochastic harmonization among myriad consensus algorithm memes, and metaphors under constant development and change